ACA state reporting

 Penalties for non-compliance

 New Jersey has not yet stated what penalties it may impose on non-compliant employers.
 But it's important for organizations to adhere to New Jersey ACA reporting requirements in order to avoid any surprise fines.
-We'll update with more information as soon as it's available.
+We'll update you with more information as soon as it's available.

 Rhode Island